Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-add-classes.md

 ## Training a custom model

-Let's start with the easy part first.
-Training a custom model with our new classes.
-In this case, we will be adding the license plate class to the model.
+Let's start with the easy part first: training a custom YOLOv8 model with our new classes.
+For this tutorial, we will be adding the license plate class to the model.
 We will use [one of the datasets](https://universe.roboflow.com/project-n3wam/project-ttd5y) from Roboflow.
 This dataset has two classes for license plates.
 I am not sure what the difference between them is, but that's not crucial here:

 ```python
 from roboflow import Roboflow